Muscle glycogen: what it is and how it can help you with your workouts

 Caffeine

-More study is still needed.
+More research is still needed.

 Alcohol